 The EOS M5 can tackle action too, at an impressive nine frames per second if the focus is locked on the first frame, or 7fps with autofocus.
 The specs don’t include the buffer capacity, but Canon has posted a video introduction quoting a buffer capacity of 20+ raw images.(opens in new tab)

 The M5 doesn’t shoot 4K video, but it can shoot full HD at up to 60fps for smooth 2x slow-motion effects.
-It also has five-axis digital stabilisation; that’s not the same as proper optical image stabilisation, but it should improve handheld footage whether or not the lens being used has built-in image stabilisation.
+It also has five-axis digital stabilization; that’s not the same as proper optical image stabilization, but it should improve handheld footage whether or not the lens being used has built-in image stabilization.

 EOS M cameras use a different lens mount to the regular EOS range.
-There are just seven EOS M lenses at the time of writing.
+There are just eight Canon EOS M lenses at the time of writing.
 Designed principally for beginners and enthusiasts rather than pros, they collectively cover a range of focal lengths from 11-200mm, and they all come with Canon’s STM stepper motor autofocus technology, for smooth operation while filming video.
 However, Sigma, Laowa and others are now making lenses for the EF-M mount, so choice is increasing (and you can see the top options in our guide to the best EF-M lenses (opens in new tab)).(opens in new tab)

 The EOS M5 has Wi-Fi and NFC built in, but it also has always-on Bluetooth LE technology.
 The camera maintains a constant low-energy Bluetooth connection with your smartphone or tablet, so when you launch the Camera Connect app on your mobile device, it automatically launches a Wi-Fi connection.